hicsail/puppeteerlite/README.md

 ## Input Data

-1. GenBank Files
+- GenBank Files
-..* For now, a default input archive, HeadtoHead2.zip, is in the repository.
+  - For now, a default input archive, HeadtoHead2.zip, is in the repository.
 So, the user does not have to provide input data.
-2. Protocol Specification
+- Protocol Specification
-..* Puppeteer Lite currently uses the MoClo Assembly Protocol.
+  - Puppeteer Lite currently uses the MoClo Assembly Protocol.
-3. Design Specification
+- Design Specification
-..* Puppeteer Lite currently assumes the following design specification: 'promoter.rbs.cds.terminator'.
+  - Puppeteer Lite currently assumes the following design specification: 'promoter.rbs.cds.terminator'.

 ## Output Files

 PuppeteerLite writes two files to the local directory:
+- *Tecan_Directions.gwl*
-- *Tecan_Directions.gwl* (Provides Tecan robot instructions)
+  - Provides Tecan robot instructions
+- *Tecan_Directions.with_Source_Part_Assignments.txt*
-- *Tecan_Directions.with_Source_Part_Assignments.txt* (Lists source part well number assignments)
+  - Lists source part well number assignments